John Walsh was struggling as he told the painful story once again: how his 6-year-old son, Adam, was abducted from a shopping mall in Florida.

 Adam was just three aisles away from his mother that day in 1981, Walsh said.
-A serial killer with a preference for blond boys was stalking his prey at the mall.
+A serial killer with a preference for blond boys was stalking the mall.

-"I almost couldn't get through it at the end," Walsh, 53, said of his remarks last week.
+"I almost couldn't get through it at the end," Walsh, 53, said of his remarks recently.
 "It brought back a lot of memories."

 Walsh, with his wife, Reve, 48, at his side, had been addressing a crowd at the dedication of the National Center for Missing and Exploited Children's new home in Old Town Alexandria.

 More than anything, Walsh wanted to convey the frustration and anger he and his wife felt in 1981, a time when there was no system in place for finding missing children.

 After Adam's body was found two weeks later in a canal more than 100 miles from home, the Walshes devoted their lives to changing the system.
 In 1984, Congress mandated the National Center for Missing and Exploited Children, a private, nonprofit organization working in cooperation with the Department of Justice.
 Since it opened, the center has helped recover 47,284 missing children.

 Walsh, a co-founder of the center and host of TV's "America's Most Wanted," looked out at the crowd gathered for the dedication, which included FBI Director Louis J. Freeh, retired U.S. Army Gen. Colin L. Powell and U.S. Rep James P. Moran Jr. (D-Va.).
 Many agencies of which Walsh had been most critical in the past are now among the center's biggest supporters.